 - 1/4 cup extra-virgin olive oil

-- 1 to 2 tablespoons finely chopped fresh dill, to your taste
+- 1 to 2 tablespoons finely chopped fresh dill* to taste

-- 2. In a small bowl, whisk together the remaining 2 tablespoons olive oil, the lemon juice, and dill to create a creamy vinaigrette.
-Dribble the vinaigrette over the shrimp.
+- In a small bowl, whisk together 2 tablespoons of olive oil, the lemon juice, and dill to create a vinaigrette.